preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/header/index.rst

 .. image:: workplace-header-app-logo-url.png

-+ **Inherit from tenant**: I you would like to inherit the logo settings from the tenant, instead of using specific settings here, select this option.
++ **Inherit from tenant**: If you would like to inherit the logo settings from the tenant, instead of using specific settings here, select this option.

-I you do not choose to inherit settings, set the desirde logo settings here.
+I you do not choose to inherit settings, set the desired logo settings here.
 You use them the same way as the Logo settings for the tenant, see link above.

 Search
 **********